Monaco is one of the European microstates to which Schengen visa policy applies.

 Applicants pay the ETIAS fees using a credit or debit card and the request is submitted for review.

-ETIAS for Monaco then automatically checks traveler data against Schengen zone security systems, most applications are approved at this stage.
+ETIAS for Monaco then automatically checks an individual’s data against Schengen zone security systems, most applications are approved at this stage.

 On rare occasions, when there is a hit in the system, ETIAS Central and National Units will carry out manual processing.
-Any individual considered potentially harmful to Europe will be blocked from entering legally, all other requests will be approved.
+Any individual considered a potential threat to the public in Europe will be blocked from entering legally, all other requests will be approved.

-ETIAS is fully online, once the travel authorization has been granted it is electronically linked to the passport and a notification is sent via email.
+ETIAS is fully online, once the travel authorisation has been granted it is electronically linked to the passport and a notification is sent via email.

-A biometric passport issued by one of the eligible third countries is needed to obtain an ETIAS visa waiver for Monaco.
-The passport must be valid for a minimum of 3 months from the date of arrival in Europe.
+A valid biometric passport issued by one of the eligible third countries is needed to obtain an ETIAS visa waiver for Monaco.

 The visa waiver cannot be transferred from one travel document to another.
 If the passport expires within the 3-year ETIAS validity period, another permit must be obtained using the new passport.